Nduja Mac and Cheese

 Cook for a few minutes until it thickens slightly and coats the back of a wooden spoon.

 Add the nduja and whisk to combine.
+Start with 2 tablespoons.

-Taste!
-You can add more nduja if you wish and also season with salt and pepper.
+Taste and you can add more nduja if you wish and also season with salt and pepper.
 It might not need any salt but I like to add a few cracks of black pepper here.

 Baking the mac and cheese